shanebyrneonmars/Stressed-Scarps/docs/radiative_transfer.md

 * Pressure, temperature, dust mixing ratio, and ice mixing ratio as a function of height
 * Column-integrated optical depths of dust and ice.

 We retrieve these quantities from the Mars Climate Database (MCD)[^mcd] every 15° of Ls and (in the case of the first group above) at 35 vertical levels up to heights of 50km.
 This retrieval is done for a specific geographic location and martian year.
-Dust optical depths are returned as extinction (not absorption) optical depths specific to the surface pressure at that point in the visible (we divide by 2 to convert to the value at 9.3 um).
-Water ice is returned as kg m<sup>-2</sup>, which we convert to optical depth by assuming non-overlapping particles and a Q<sub>ext</sub> of 2.62 at 9.3 &mu m.
+Dust optical depths are returned as extinction (not absorption) optical depths specific to the surface pressure at that point in the visible (we divide by 2 to convert to the value at 9.3 &mu;m).
+Water ice is returned as kg m<sup>-2</sup>, which we convert to optical depth by assuming non-overlapping particles and a Q<sub>ext</sub> of 2.62 at 9.3 &mu;m.

 [^mcd]: Version 6.1 of the Mars Climate database can be found at https://www-mars.lmd.jussieu.fr/